Accreditation and State Authorization

 UC is committed to complying with all states’ regulations for its distance learning programs.
 For specific information regarding state authorization, approval, licensure or exemption, please email Stateaut@UCMAIL.UC.EDU.

-Due to State regulations regarding the delivery of distance education to out-of-state residents, UC may not accept applications from students residing in the states below depending on the program:
+Due to State regulations regarding the delivery of distance education to out-of-state residents, applications from students residing in the following states may not be accepted by all UC programs: